 Hands up if you always thought Lanzarote was a destination for families, old people and packaged holidays.
 If you thought that, think again because you are probably going to love Lanzarote.
 It’s a vibrant place, full of natural and architectural beauty, fantastic food, a relaxed vibe and warm weather all-year round.
 I recently spent three days in the Spanish island and I can tell you why you should visit Lanzarote this year.

-In Lanzarote we stayed at Sentido Aequora Apartments, a resort with large private apartments and all inclusive food, just a few minutes from the sandy beach of Playa de los Pocillos (Puerto del Carmen).
+In Lanzarote we stayed at Hotel Aequora Lanzarote Suites, a resort with large private apartments and all inclusive food, just a few minutes from the sandy beach of Playa de los Pocillos (Puerto del Carmen).

 The weather didn’t always play along and we had a few isolated showers and some strong winds, enough to cancel our plans of scuba diving.
 Lanzarote has a subtropical climate with warm temperatures, low rainfall and endless sunshine throughout the year so I guess we were just really unlucky.
 I didn’t mind not spending time by the pool though, as we had plenty of things to do and see.
 And when the sun did come out, it was absolutely glorious!

 We kicked off with a visit of Timanfaya National Park, the “fire mountains” created between 1730 and 1736 when more than 100 volcanoes rose up and devastated this part of the island.
 The colour contrast of blue sky, red mountains and black volcanic soil was absolutely beautiful – one that you will find a lot around Lanzarote – but nowhere else it looks as stunning as in Timanfaya.
 It reminded me of the volcanic landscapes of Iceland, albeit here the colours are warmer and the scenery is less harsh and rugged.